Stanly County License Hearing Guide

 Special Programs

-- Occupational License: An occupational license may be available in certain circumstances to allow you to drive for work purposes even while your license is suspended.
+- Occupational License: An occupational license may be available under certain circumstances allowing limited driving privileges for work-related purposes.